Traditional Beef Yakisoba

 You don’t need to use anything too costly to make this recipe, and you only need one steak per two people.
 Don’t waste money on premium steaks like dry-aged or wagyu because a lot of those subtle flavours will be masked by the savoury sauce.

-The main thing is to cut against the grain and not overcook the steak or become chewy.
+The main thing is to cut against the grain and not overcook the steak or make it chewy.

 Steaks I’ll recommend for beef yakisoba include…